-The remainder of this paper begins (Sec.
-2) by noting the relationship between gyrokinetics and driftkinetics, to explain why it is appropriate to simulate large-scale modes using a gyrokinetic code.
-Sec.
-3 then discusses the compressional effects on the drive terms for KBMs, (reprising the account of Ref.
-[28]) and an argument is then provided for how to account for this effect in the ORB5 code (this method could be adapted for other gyrokinetic codes that use the A{\parallel} formalism [23]).
-Then a simplified equilibrium is described(Sec.
-4), allowing a practical study of the drive terms of KBMs.
-Simulations in ORB5, of this simplified equilibrium, are then compared (Sec.
-8) to GS2 [29], a local gyrokinetic code, and MISHKA [30] (Sec.
-7), an MHD energy principle code.
-The theory of Ref.
-[28], and in particular, simple diamagnetic drift stabilisation, is shown to account for the short-wavelength stabilisation of the KBM seen in GS2 and ORB5 simulations.
+The remainder of this paper begins (section 2) by noting the relationship between gyrokinetics and drift-kinetics, to explain why it is appropriate to simulate large-scale modes using a gyrokinetic code.
+Section 3 then discusses the compressional effects on the drive terms for KBMs, (reprising the account of reference [29]) and an argument is then provided for how to account for this effect in the ORB5 code (this method could be adapted for other gyrokinetic codes that use the A{\parallel} formalism [24]).
+Then a simplified equilibrium is described (section 4), allowing a practical study of the drive terms of KBMs.
+Simulations in ORB5, of this simplified equilibrium, are then compared (section 8) to GS2 [30], a local gyrokinetic code, and MISHKA [31] (section 7), an MHD energy principle code.
+The theory of reference [29], and in particular, simple diamagnetic drift stabilisation, is shown to account for the shortwavelength stabilisation of the KBM seen in GS2 and ORB5 simulations.

-2 Gyrokinetics versus drift-kinetics
+2. Gyrokinetics versus drift-kinetics